helio-fm/helio-sequencer/Docs/parametric-modifiers.md

 ![modifiers-menu]

-Parametric modifiers are mainly meant for testing [arpeggiators](refactoring.md#arpeggiators), while keeping the underlying chords editable, but most of the refactoring options are available too.
+Parametric modifiers are meant for testing [arpeggiators](refactoring.md#arpeggiators) and refactoring options, while keeping the underlying chords editable.
+Keeping the original notes editable lowers the cost of error, especially on the early stages of development.
+The goal, as with [version control](getting-started.md#version-control), is to reduce friction while experimenting and sketching the piece.

 The generated sequence cannot be edited manually and is displayed as dashed semi-transparent notes.
 When playback starts, the sequencer switches between display modes for the generated and original notes to indicate which notes are being played:

 ![modifiers-arp]

-*(the main intended use case for parametric modifiers is prototyping arpeggios for a chord sequence)*
+*(the main intended use case is prototyping arpeggios for a chord sequence)*

 A few tips:
  * The generated sequences are used in playback and MIDI export.